Subadharshini05/ECommerce_follow_along/README.md

 Authentication ensures only the right people can access certain features.
 For example:
 - Users need to log in to place orders or see their personal data.
 - It keeps the app secure by verifying users' identities.~

+#### SECTION 2:
+ Milestone 2:
+  In this I create a react app and design the login page and style it Tailwindcss.
+It gives a wonderful Experience and i get some knowledge that how to work on a professional project.